 I have found clients often want to do self-assessments by sending them out as an online survey for team members to complete individually.
 Personally I am not keen on this approach for a number of reasons.
 Firstly, most new agile teams don’t have a clear and consistent understanding of what good looks like, therefore, they tend to overstate their level of maturity.
 (The first time we conducted a self-assessment with the EDW Release Train, the most mature team gave themselves the lowest score and the least mature teams gave themselves the highest score!)

 Secondly, by completing online surveys the team doesn’t have an opportunity to discuss their different perspectives and reach a shared understanding.
 In my experience self-assessments provide an excellent coaching opportunity, especially if you are the only coach supporting an ART and doing so part time.
 Often this can be a simple as reminding them of what a 5 looks like and resetting their anchors.
 Even though an RTE can take a DIY approach to this, an external facilitator can be very valuable and as a coach this is your opportunity to ensure the assessment is only used for good and not evil.

-Last year I was getting ready to facilitate the first round of self assessments for a new train and I got thinking about my approach to facilitating these session.
+Last year I was getting ready to facilitate the first round of self assessments for a new train and I got thinking about my approach to facilitating these sessions.
 My priority was to ensure that every team member got an opportunity to express their individual point of view.
 Which led to me contemplating how Planning Poker uses the simultaneous reveal to prevent anchoring.
 One idea I had was to create cards numbered with the 0 to 5 rating scale, but that felt a little boring.
 Then it came to me - the perfect combination of silent writing on post-it notes and a big visible information radiator…